Cambridge Hospital campus:

-The Cambridge Hospital (TCH) is the home base for psychiatric training at Cambridge Health Alliance (CHA).
+The Cambridge Hospital campus is the home base for psychiatric training at Cambridge Health Alliance (CHA).
 Residents spend most of their time in this hospital.
-Most of the rotations in the first year are at TCH.
-These include Inpatient Medicine months, Intensive Care Unit/Pediatrics, Neurology, Inpatient Child/Adolescent psychiatry, and Psychiatric Emergency Services (PES) within the Community & Acute Psychiatry.
-Residents also spend 3 months of Inpatient Adult Psychiatry, 6 weeks of PES, and 6 weeks of Inpatient Consult Liaison (CL) in the PGY2 year at TCH.
-In the PGY3 year, residents spend one morning a week for six months in the Psychiatry Transition Service at TCH.
-Residents completing their Outpatient CL rotation at the Zinberg HIV Clinic will also spend that time at TCH.
+Most of the rotations in the first year are at Cambridge.
+These include Inpatient Medicine months, Intensive Care Unit/Pediatrics, Neurology, Inpatient Child/Adolescent psychiatry, and psychiatric emergency services within the Community & Acute Psychiatry.
+Residents also spend 3 months of Inpatient Adult Psychiatry, 6 weeks of PES, and 6 weeks of Inpatient Consult Liaison (CL) in the PGY2 year at Cambridge.
+In the PGY3 year, residents spend one morning a week for six months in the Psychiatry Transition Service at Cambridge.
+Residents completing their Outpatient CL rotation at the Zinberg HIV Clinic will also spend that time at Cambridge.
 PGY4 residents’ location depends on each resident’s schedule.
-Didactics on Wednesdays are located at TCH Academic Learning Center and the adjacent Macht Building.
+Didactics on Wednesdays are located at the Academic Learning Center and the adjacent Macht Building.

 Residents rotate through the Lewis 2 Unit at The Whidden Hospital during their Inpatient Geriatric Psychiatry rotation in the PGY1 year.
 Residents return to WH for 3 months (of a total 6 months) of Inpatient Adult Psychiatry in the PGY2 year.

 Outpatient (PFP) therapy cases in the PGY2 year and all patients in the PGY4 year are seen at the Macht Building, which is located on the campus of The Cambridge Hospital.
 Grand Rounds and various didactic seminars occur in the Macht Building.
 The Outpatient Child & Adolescent Psychiatry experience is also at Macht.